infiniteflight/infiniteflight-docs/getting-started/pilot-user-interface/flight-planning.md

 Step 2

-: View the FPL and click the arrow icon
+: View the FPL and click the "arrow" icon